Home / Europe / Italy / Pastiera Napoletana (Neapolitan Easter Pie)

 • Ask when it was made

-Ideal pastiera should be 1-3 days old, which allows flavors to develop while remaining food-safe.
+Ideal pastiera should be 1-3 days old, which allows flavors to develop while maintaining optimal quality.

 What to avoid